csbg/Hands-on-Biomedical-Data/day1.md

 ```

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 1.5:`
 Now, explore another term (other than "neuroblastoma") and another dataset (other than GSE21713).
+Report what you find in your protocol.

 For more details on the final assignment see the [instructions for day 5](day5.md).